Farexx30/simple-jso-implementation/README.md

 # simple-jso-implementation
-Simple jellyfish search optimizer implementation in python with numpy
+Simple jellyfish search optimizer implementation in python using numpy, with benchmarks included.